geometor/arcprize/src/geometor/arcprize/solvers/gemini_instructions.md

 priors are ones that humans naturally possess, even in childhood.

 - Objectness
   Objects persist and cannot appear or disappear without reason.
+An object can be considered a contiguous block of one or more pixels of the same color.
   Objects can interact or not depending on the circumstances.
 - Goal-directedness
   Objects can be animate or inanimate.